coherent-research/dcs-documentation/DCSUserGuide.md

 ID | A1 | The ID of the register or virtual meter in the form Rx or VMx where x is an integer, e.g. to specify the register with ID 99 this column would contain R99, to specify the virtual meter with ID 27 this column would contain VM27.
 LowerLimit | B1 | A numerical value representing the lower limit that the daily total must be equal to or greater than for the specified register or virtual meter.
 This column may be left empty, in which case there is no lower limit.
 UpperLimit | C1 | A numerical value representing the upper limit that the daily total must be equal to or less than for the specified register or virtual meter.
 This column may be left empty, in which case there is no upper limit.
 DoW Filter | D1 | Optional column.
-If the Day of Week Filter exists the daily total is calcuated only for days that correspond to the filter.
+If the Day of Week Filter exists the daily total is calculated only for days that correspond to the filter.
 The filter format consist of a 7 character string with each position representing a day of the week starting with Monday.
 To include a day of the week the corresponding position must contain the first character of the day, to exclude a day of the week the corresponding position must contain a character other than the first character of the day.
 E.g. 'xTWxxxx' would include Tuesday and Wednesday, '.TWTF..' would include Tuesday, Wednesday, Thursday and Friday, etc. Special "shorthand strings" Weekdays, Weekends exist.
 A non-existent or blank DoW Filter means all days of the week.
 Beware if using '.' as the "don't include character" as Excel may convert 3 dots into an ellipsis which will give a format error when processing the file.
 ToD Filter | E1 | Optional column.
 If the Time of Day Filter exists only readings that correspond to the filter will be included in the daily total.
 The filter format consists of a comma separated list of included time ranges in the format HH:mm-HH:mm.
 The start of the day is 00:00 and end of the day is 00:00.
 E.g. '09:00-17:00' means 9am to 5pm, and '00:00-09:00, 17:00-00:00' means all times except 9am to 5pm.
 Note that resolution is 30 minutes so time ranges like 09:45-10:51 are not supported.

-> A CSV file (with type "csv") can also be used to specifiy the input for this report.
+> A CSV file (with type "csv") can also be used to specify the input for this report.
 If using the ToD Filter in a CSV file a semicolon separated list of included time ranges should be used instead of a comma separated list.

 An simple example would be: